clementbernardd/Count-Based-Exploration/README.md

 This aim of the project was to implement the count-based exploration with the static hashing with Deep RL algorithms.

-We study the differences between the epsilon-greedy exploration for 2 tabular RL algorithms (Q-learning and Sarsa) and 3 Deep RL algorithms (DQN, DDQN and Dueling-DQN).
+We study the differences between the epsilon-greedy exploration for 2 tabular RL algorithms (Q-learning and Sarsa) and 3 Deep RL algorithms (DQN, DDQN and Dueling DQN).

 Here are some results of our work :